cyledge/Discrete-Event-Simulator-OOP-CS2030/README.md

     -	if all servers are serving customers, then the customer that just arrived scans the queues from 1 to n, joins the first queue that is not full (not necessarily the shortest) and waits at the end of the queue.
     -	if all servers are serving customers and all queues are full of waiting customers, then a new customer that arrives will just leaves.
 - If there is no waiting customer, then the server becomes idle again.

+To run the program, we run on Main.java.
 Sample input for $Main.java$:
 1st input: number of Human Servers, 2nd input: number of Self-Checkout Counters, 3rd input: max queue length, 4th input: probability that a Human Servers take rest
 Then, input a sequence of customers arrival time. (no constraint on the size)